Updated December 6, 2025; Feb. 2/26

 Question

-Why don’t I just say what the the distraction is?
+Why don’t I just say what the distraction is?
 It’s grief.
 The grief from the loss of momentum caused by the end of whatever I was just doing,

 Answer

 Because grief would not be a distraction if it went away instantly.
 While grief is brief, like all emotion, it keeps coming back in waves.
 While I’m feeling the grief, I’m distracted into checking how long it’s lasting.
 As a result, the distraction is not the grief.
-It’s the delay in the pleasure of getting it over with.
-That delay occurs in the instant I have to transition, that is, change, my focus, from forming my true response to externalizing it.
+It’s the delay in the pleasure, the relief, of getting it over with.
+That delay in getting over grief from loss of momentum occurs in the instant I have to transition, that is, change, my focus, from the high return work of forming my true response to the low return work of externalizing it.
+In other words, to go from fun to boredom without complaint.

-To take this answer back to where I started: me being distracted means I have failed to ignore when I most need to ignore.
-My high pain of failing to ignore is triggered by my failure.
-Because the pain is intense, it’s frightens me.
-To solve the fear, my brain is compelled to use psr’s to fix, not the fear, but it’s cause, the pain.
+To take this answer back to where I started seeing.
+Me being distracted means I have failed to ignore when I most need to ignore.
+My high pain of failing to ignore is triggered by this failure.
+Because the pain is intense, it frightens me.
+To solve the fear, my brain is compelled to use psr’s to fix, not the fear, but its cause, the pain.

-But if I want to avoid constantly disappointing myself by not externalizing my true responses, I must not give in to the fixing.
-Through more repetitions than I ever feared, I must train myself to b and c until I can mechanically focus on externalizing my true response.
+But, if I want to avoid disappointing myself by failing to externalize my true response, followed by my scrambling to adapt to the consequences, I must not give in to the fixing of the pain of failing to ignore.
+Through more repetitions than I ever feared, and in every part of my life, I must train myself to b and c until I can mechanically, like a reflex, focus on externalizing my true response.

 Leave a Reply